 In modern cuisine, frico is often enriched with other ingredients such as various vegetables (peppers, courgettes), cold cuts (bacon, ham) or mushrooms.
 These variations add a new dimension to the traditional dish and make it even tastier.

 Frico is an excellent example of how simple ingredients can create a unique and tasty dish that has survived the centuries.
 It is a dish that not only reflects the rich culinary tradition of Friuli-Venezia Giulia, but also shows how local ingredients can be used to create something truly special.
-If you have the opportunity to visit this region, don't miss the chance to taste authentic frico.
+If you have the opportunity to visit the region, don't miss the chance to taste authentic frico.